Sharath15eUR/Poovanna/3. Wifi-Training-Program/Assignment - 6/README.md

     - **802.1X/EAP** with RADIUS servers for enterprise networks
     - **WPA3-Enterprise** for enhanced certificate-based authentication

-2. **Encryption**
+2. **Confidentiality**
-    Scrambles data to prevent eavesdropping using protocols like:
+    This is achieved by encrypting the data by scrambling the data to prevent eavesdropping using protocols like:
     - **AES-256** (strongest standard, used in WPA2/WPA3)
     - **TKIP** (older, deprecated in favor of AES)
     - **GCMP-256** (WPA3's more secure alternative to AES)